Deep Metric Learning with Chance Constraints: Method

 \end{proposition} Proposition \ref{p1} gives an upper bound which is controlled by the diversity of the anchor samples defining the relaxed problem.
 Theoretically, such a controlled bound allows DML to be formulated as a feasibility problem of finite sets for some accepted error tolerance.
-In practice, the best we can do is using all the samples in the dataset as the anchor samples when defining $\mathcal{C}_\mathcal{S}$ in \cref{eq:constraint_sets}.
-Granted that the minimization of the empirical loss of \cref{eq:relaxed_prob} boils down to the classical DML in \cref{eq:empi}, it has different stochastic optimization procedure.
-The relaxed problem suggests sampling batch of instances rather than pairs, which yields less noisy gradient estimates with the same batch budget\footnote{Besides intiution, implied by Thm.
-3 in \cite{xu2012robustness} and Thm.
-1 in \cite{bellet2015robustnessML}.}.
-This intuitively explains the superior performance of the methods using batches augmented by class proxies, past embeddings or more samples (\ie larger batches), especially in large-scale problems.
+In practice, the best we can do is using all the samples in the dataset as the anchor samples when defining $\mathcal{C}_\mathcal{S}$ in \eqref{eq:constraint_sets}.
+Granted that the minimization in \eqref{eq:relaxed_prob} with the empirical loss boils down to the classical DML in \eqref{eq:empi}, it has different stochastic optimization procedure.
+The relaxed problem suggests sampling batch of instances rather than pairs, which yields less noisy gradient estimates with the same batch budget.